mietek/halcyon-website/pages/examples/index.md

     - [pre-install hook](/reference/#halcyon_pre_install_hook) to bootstrap Haste
 - GHC and Cabal directories, as [extra dependencies](/guide/#extra-dependencies)
 - static website content, as [extra data files](/guide/#extra-data-files)

-**Note:**  Deploying this example may take longer than expected, because including GHC and Haste for run-time use balloons the install directory to well over 1 GB.

 <aside>